ietf-rats/charter/ietf-rats-charter.md

 4. Information elements for use in evidence-based attestation; serialization in CBOR and JSON; including YANG-based modules

-5. CWT claim definitions for use in pass-based attestation tokens (EAT)
+5. CWT claim definitions for use in pass-based attestation tokens (e.g. EAT) to enable Attester and Verifier duties

 6. Time-based Unidirectional Attestation: interaction models, information elements, YANG modules.